 - Email the ILL Department: email@example.com.

-- Contact the Hedberg Library Information Desk at 262-551-5950 or submit a help ticket via our Request Tracker ticketing system at https://help.carthage.edu.
+- Contact the Hedberg Library Information Desk at 262-551-5950 or submit a help ticket via our Request Tracker ticketing system by emailing firstname.lastname@example.org.

 To log in to ILLiad you need to be affiliated with Carthage College and have a Carthage username and password.
 This is the email and My.Carthage portal login given to you when you become a member of the Carthage Community.